Careers360 Logo

 Since the rock doesn't move thus net displacement is zero.
 As a result, the work done by the force is zero.

-The energy which we apply on the rock gets transformed in the form of heat.
+The energy that we apply on the rock gets transformed in the form of heat.

 Answer: